Safety First: Be Prepared!

 - Stay close to a bound person standing up, or attach them to a hardpoint,

-- Be conscious of tripping hazards (mats, rope bag, other people, clutter, etc.),
+- Clean up your play space to prevent tripping hazards (mats, rope bag, other people, clutter, etc.),

 - Secure the ties to prevent rolling off the bed, tipping the chair etc.,

-- Make sure you everyone involved eat well and stay hydrated,
+- Make sure everyone involved eats well and stays hydrated,

 - Avoid locking knees when standing to keep good blood circulation in the legs (a common cause of fainting).